Becoming an Amazon Bestselling Author with a First Fiction Book: An Interview with ML Banner

 For example, I had a character in the book who was a scientist and I thought: it’d be really cool if he had this research institute.
 So I created a persona for him online: a G+ profile, a Twitter account, and a website for the CMER Institute.
 The key was really to think from my character’s standpoint and see what I would do, in his place, to get the word out about this phenomenon [solar flares] that endangers the world.

 The beautiful thing about eBooks is the connectivity: you can embed hyperlinks.
-So I linked to this CMERI website where my character actually offered a free ebook called “The Apocalypse Survival Guide”.
+So I linked to this CMERI website where my character actually offered a reader magnet; a free ebook called “The Apocalypse Survival Guide”.
 And I actually got over 1,200 downloads of that book.
 Some people even seem to believe that the CMERI is real, as I got a couple of media inquiries!

 I think that’s definitely something more authors should do: explore the possibilities of eBooks to create something bigger than the story.